jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/0 - hPrologue.md

 Extras: everybody in the middle of a battle between two tools.
 Because they have no direct interest in either side, they can pick winners and losers.
 Usually extras are in the middle class; not so poor as to be desperate, but not so powerful they want to keep the world the same.
 Sadly, extras don't realize their power.

-Frontline: The place where things of consequence happen.
+Frontline: The place of contact between a tool and the problem.
+A movie usher talking to moviegoers, police chasing a robber, soldiers on the battlefield.

 Techvolution: a new philosophy empowering seemless human technological evolution by ridding Darth Blockbuster of his power, by empowering extras to decide when society should upgrade to new tools.